eh, i don’t really like them. they remind me of my pathetic 8th grade “punk rock” wannabe stage.posted about 5 years ago

 Anyway, I think they would be hard to pull off so I’m not a huge fan.
 But if I ever saw someone to wear them stylishly, I’d probably go hug them for pulling off what to me, is a near impossible feat.

-But long gloves, that’s a whole ’nother story!posted almost 5 years ago
+But long gloves, that’s a whole ’nother story!posted about 5 years ago

 Wristbands are kind of tricky… I think they look best on long, lithe arms or really athletic arms.